fizzywhizbang/homeCA/README.md

 Run Step 2 to generate CSR for your intermediate CA *(this will create a directory named intermediate and create your intermediate config file)*
 *note: these scripts allow for multiple intermediates*
 Run Step 3 to sign the certificates for the intermediate CA *(these will be saved with _sig in the name)*
-Run either Step 4 file to create a client or a server certificate *(this will create a directory named clients)*
+Run either of the two Step 4 files to create a client or a server certificate *(this will create a directory named clients)*

 ### Additional files
 a script to convert pem to p12